777arc/textbook/content/noise.rst

  x_db = 10.0 * np.log10(x)

-You may have seen that first 10 be a 20 in other domains.
+You may have seen that :code:`10 *` be a :code:`20 *` in other domains.
 Whenever you are dealing with a power of some sort, you use 10, and you use 20 if you are dealing with a voltage or current or some non-power value.
 In DSP we are almost always dealing with a power, in fact there is not a single time in this whole textbook we need to use 20 instead of 10.

 We convert from dB back to linear (normal numbers) using: